fractalide/fractalide/README.md

 ## Solution
 * Fractalide comes with its own actor oriented, message passing, declarative dataflow programming language called Flowscript (Flow-based programming (FBP) to be specific).
 Flowscript makes the concept of data flowing through a system into be a first class citizen, thus, easily manipulated by the programmer/designer.
-* Flowscript (punishingly) enforces well-factored, independent components within a single process that have strict boundaries and standardized API.
+* Flowscript enforces well-factored, independent `agents` within a single process that have strict boundaries and standardized API.
-* This standardized API is key to component composition and is achieved via a coordination layer called a `subnet` or a sub-network of components, which describes how components are connected and compose together.
-A `subnet`, from an interface perspective, is indistinguishable from a Rust component, this, neatly, allows for layers of abstraction which fall away at runtime.
+* This standardized API is key to `agent` composition and is achieved via a coordination layer called a `subgraph`, which describes how `agents` are connected and compose together.
+A `subgraph`, from an interface perspective, is indistinguishable from a Rust `agent`, this, neatly, allows for layers of abstraction which fall away at runtime.
-* These components are black boxes which are only dependent on data and not any other component.
+* These `agents` are black boxes which are only dependent on data and not any other `agent`.
-* Fractalide [components](https://crates.io/crates/rustfbp) are Rust macros that compile to a shared library with a C ABI.
+* Fractalide [agents](https://crates.io/crates/rustfbp) are Rust macros that compile to a shared library with a C ABI.
 * Our choice of actors *do not have any* methods calls, but *do have* the typical functional `input-transform-output` approach which allows us to keep things simple to reason about.
 In other words, you're not going to find many 100 millisecond RPC here.

 ## Problem 2